As an agency, you know that acquiring new clients takes a lot of prep work.

 There’s the research, the calls, the emails, the planning, and not to mention the time that it takes to actually put together the job quote.

-While we can’t remove the discovery and research process of obtaining new clients, we can help you simplify the quote development.
+While we can’t remove the discovery and research process of obtaining new clients, WorkflowMax can help you simplify the quote development.
 This once dreaded, time-consuming process is actually not as painful as it used to be.
-With WorkflowMax, drafting and delivering a quote is a piece of cake.
-The really good kind of cake.
-Like this one:
+With WorkflowMax, drafting and delivering a quote can be done with ease, and with a click of button (if you've set yourself up correctly).

 Below, we’ve outlined the simple steps required to create a quote within WorkflowMax, so you can see how seamless it truly is.

 Editor's note: This blog post was updated from its original version on 21 May 2020.

 In WorkflowMax you have the option to create quotes and estimates.
 The only difference between the two is the name, as some of our clients prefer to send quotes and others prefer estimates.
 Both are set up the exact same way.